defenestration/azure-pipelines-terraform-output/README.md

 # Azure Pipelines - Terraform Output

 A small plugin that brings a Terraform Plan window into the pipeline and release results

-The plugin is available on the Visual Studio Marketplace [here](https://marketplace.visualstudio.com/items?itemName=JaydenMaalouf.terraform-output)
+This is a fork of an existing plugin to add OpenTofu support.
+The original is [here](https://marketplace.visualstudio.com/items?itemName=JaydenMaalouf.terraform-output)

 ## Usage